Christ Holy Church International

 Christ Holy Church International A.K.A Odozi-Obodo is an independent African church founded by Prophetess Agnes Amanye Okoh in Nigeria in 1947.

 She had been inspired by a voice in her head repeatedly telling her to study "Matthew 10:10".
 An illiterate woman, she sought counsel and was inspired by the biblical text to start a ministry.
 She carried a Bible and a bell, and travelled on foot, by bus and train, through eastern Nigeria preaching at markets, starting with Enugu market.
-Hers was a faith ministry and she soon came to realise that she had the gift of prophecy and healing.
+Hers was a faith ministry and she soon started to claim that she had the gift of prophecy and healing.
 She inspired a group of twelve itinerant evangelists to join her in her activities and started a prayer group at Onitsha in the same year.